brianchristensen/dotfiles/README.md

 1. `ctrl-b "` split pane horizontally
 2. `ctrl-b %` split pane vertically
 3. `tmux attach -t {session# or session name}` attach to an existing session
-4. `ctrl-b :resize-pane -D (or -U, -L, -R) {#size}` resize panes from command keyboard, though I am a cheater so mouse support is enabled as well.
+4. `ctrl-b :resize-pane -D (or -U, -L, -R) {#size}` resize panes from command keyboard, though I am a cheater so mouse support is enabled as well
 5. Switch between panes with the same keys used to switch between panes in vim

 ## iTerm2